The Cyclades · Naxos

 West coast

-Four kilometres of fine pale sand on the west coast — wide, flat, mostly empty if you walk five minutes from the road.
+Four kilometres of fine pale sand on the west coast: wide, flat, mostly empty if you walk five minutes from the road.
 Picasso for lunch, Banana for an afternoon cocktail.
-The Naxos beach to spend a full day at.
+The Naxos beach to give a full day to.

 15 min from Chora